 The Contractor shall immediately notify the Engineer of a delay in accordance with Section 104.03, "Contractor Requested Contract Revisions," once the Contractor becomes aware of the delay, not at the conclusion of the delay.
-The Contractor waives entitlement to a time extension or compensation for delay or costs incurred before the Contractor notified the Engineer of the delay.

 After notifying the Engineer of the delay, keep daily records of the labor, material, and equipment affected by the delay as specified in Section 109.03 E, "Force Account."
 Maintain a daily record of each operation affected by the delay and the station locations of the operations affected.
 The Department will also maintain daily records of the operations and station locations.
 Each Monday, compare the previous week's daily records with the records kept by the Department.